Fundamentals-KTH-CSC-2022-P3/assignment-4-report/README.md

 [Getting Started Step-By-Step](https://json-schema.org/learn/getting-started-step-by-step)
 guide and looking through the
-[2020-12 draft of the JSON Schema Core specification](https://json-schema.org/draft/2020-12/json-schema-core.html) we soon realized that a complete implementation of the entire specification would be outside the scope of this assignment.
+[2020-12 draft of the JSON Schema Core specification](https://json-schema.org/draft/2020-12/json-schema-core.html) and also the [2020-12 draft of the JSON Schema Validation specification](https://json-schema.org/draft/2020-12/json-schema-validation.html) we soon realized that a complete implementation of the entire specification would be outside the scope of this assignment.
 We decided to specify a subset of the features defined in the specification, and implement this as a starting point, leaving room for a complete implementation if time allows.